Zhang8081/Solana-Arbitrage-bot/README.md

 - Set up your environment:
 Create a `.env` file in the root folder of your project and add your environment variables.
 Feel free to use the `.env.example` file as a reference.
 - Launch the bot.
-Here’s a rewritten version of the configuration example text, now including the requested DEXs: Jupiter, Raydium, Kamino, Drift, Orca, MarginFi (assuming “margin” refers to MarginFi), and Serum:

 ---

 ### Example `config.json`: